FaIhAjAlAmToPu/sharpDemo/MVC & Project/tutorial/README.md

 ---

 ## Online Auction Bid Placement
-Explain the data transaction process through the MVC layers when a user places a bid by clicking a “Place Bid” button, with the bid saved in the database.
+**Question**: Explain the data transaction process through the MVC layers when a user places a bid by clicking a “Place Bid” button, with the bid saved in the database.

 **Roles**:
 - **Model**: Stores auction and bid data, validates bid amount against current highest bid, saves bid records to the database.